-- Recommend woman at high risk of pre-eclampsia to take 150mg of aspirin daily from 12 weeks until birth.
-Woman considered high risk^{12,14}: - Hypertensive disease during previous pregnancy - Chronic kidney disease - Autoimmune disease such as systemic lupus erythematosus or antiphospholipid syndrome - Type 1 or 2 diabetes - Chronic hypertension - Screening for pre-eclampsia risk >1:100 - Advise pregnant woman with more than 1 moderate risk factor for pre-eclampsia to take 150 mg of aspirin daily from 12 weeks until the birth.
-Factors indicating moderate risk are: - first pregnancy - o age 40 years or older - o pregnancy interval of more than 10 years - o body mass index (BMI) of 35 kg/m2 or more at first visit - o family history of pre-eclampsia - o multi-fetal pregnancy - Discuss woman who meets criteria for aspirin prophylaxis with team registrar on the day of booking if she has not commenced on aspirin and is ≤16 weeks.
-Offering a telehealth consult with her team registrar on the same day is appropriate to ensure timely commencement of aspirin.
-Give patient handout on low dose aspirin in pregnancy (see appendix 1) - Refer woman for antenatal clinic (ANC) obstetric consultation if history of pre-eclampsia in previous pregnancy at ≥34 weeks gestation - Review antihypertensive medications if woman already medicated at booking.
+- Recommend woman at high risk of pre-eclampsia to take 150mg of aspirin daily from 12 to 36 weeks.
+Woman considered high risk^{12,14}: - Hypertensive disease during previous pregnancy - Chronic kidney disease - Autoimmune disease e.g. systemic lupus erythematosus or antiphospholipid syndrome - Type 1 or 2 diabetes - o Chronic hypertension - Screening for pre-eclampsia risk >1:100 - Advise pregnant woman with more than 1 moderate risk factor for pre-eclampsia to take 150 mg of aspirin daily from 12 to 36 weeks.
+Factors indicating moderate risk are: - first pregnancy - ≥ 40 years of age - pregnancy interval of more than 10 years - o body mass index (BMI) ≥ 35 kg/m2 at first visit - o family history of pre-eclampsia - o multi-fetal pregnancy - Discuss woman who meets criteria for aspirin prophylaxis with obstetric team registrar on the day of booking if she has not commenced on aspirin and is ≤16 weeks.
+Offering a telehealth consult with her team registrar on the same day is appropriate to ensure timely commencement of aspirin. - Give woman patient information sheet on low dose aspirin in pregnancy (see appendix 1) - Refer woman for antenatal clinic (ANC) obstetric consultation if history of pre-eclampsia in previous pregnancy at ≥34 weeks gestation - Review antihypertensive medications if woman already medicated at booking and book obstetric/medical clinic appointment.
 Cease angiotensin converting enzyme (ACE) inhibitors and diuretics as soon as possible, observe BP and/or prescribe anti-hypertensive medications appropriate for pregnancy (see Table 1)